-United Way of Santa Barbara County established a Critical Needs Fund (CNF) in partnership with the Santa Barbara County Health Department (PHD) and the James S. Bower Foundation to quickly deploy resources to help leaders from the Public Health Department and others reduce the rate of viral transmission and assist with the process of safely reopening Santa Barbara County’s economy.
-To date, this fund has raised $347,500.
+United Way of Santa Barbara County established a Critical Needs Fund (CNF) in partnership with the Santa Barbara County Health Department (PHD) and the James S. Bower Foundation to quickly deploy resources to help leaders from the Public Health Department and others reduce the rate of viral transmission and assist with the process of safe reopening.
+Specifically, the CNF focuses on isolation capacity, contact tracing capacity, and the Vaccination Equity Project.
+To date, this fund has raised $659,000.
 To learn more, please CLICK HERE.
-Specifically, the CNF focuses on two strategies that are among the most critical of California’s six indicators for modifying the stay-at-home order:

 HOW YOU CAN HELP

-Over the coming weeks and months, our neighbors most impacted by COVID-19 will need the support and help of caring community members like you.
+Our neighbors most impacted by COVID-19 need the support and help of caring community members like you.

 - To donate online, CLICK HERE or the donate button above.